python4astronomers/python4astronomers/source/files/asciifiles.rst

 .. admonition::  Exercise: scraping table data from the web

+   *Note: this exercise only works on Python 2 due to BeautifulSoup doing something differently in Python 3.
+Five cheers to the person who can fix this!*

    To do this exercise you must first install the `BeautifulSoup
    <http://www.crummy.com/software/BeautifulSoup/>`_ package which will parse
    HTML pages into nice data structures.  **QUIT** your IPython session and from the command line do::